 Another possibility is that your cat is trying to tell you something.
 Cats communicate through body language and sometimes pawing can be a way for them to get your attention.
 If you think this might be the case, take a look at what else your cat is doing when they paw at the floor.

 Are they meowing or looking at you?
 If so, they may be trying to tell you they’re hungry, need more toys or playtime, or want to go outside.
+If your cat starts pawing at the floor out of the blue and you can’t figure out why, it’s best to take them to the vet just in case.

 There could be an underlying medical condition causing their behavior change.
 For example, some cats with arthritis will start pawing because it hurts when they walk on their sore joints.
 In most cases, though, there’s no need to worry if your cat is occasionally pawing at the floor.